-The written decision will be delivered to the accused student, the reporting party by the Title IX Coordinator, and the Vice President, Student Success Adjudicator (students) Deputy Coordinator (Employees) Title IX.
+The written decision will be delivered to the accused student, the reporting party by the Title IX Coordinator, and the Dean of Student Success.

-The College President also may notify other parties of the decision or may direct the Vice President, Student Success' Office to do so, if there is an institutional interest in doing so, and if such parties are authorized to receive such information in accordance with state and federal law.
+The College President also may notify other parties of the decision or may direct the Dean of Student Success office to do so, if there is an institutional interest in doing so, and if such parties are authorized to receive such information in accordance with state and federal law.